uengine-oss/kubernetes-in-pod/README.md

 # Kubernetes in a Pod

 KIND (Kuberntes in Docker) is very useful when you only need to create a cluster for testing or education purposes.
-If you provide them in a Pod, you can easily provide kubernetes clusters for many people.
+If you provide them in a Pod, you can easily provide kubernetes clusters for many developers or operators for debugging/education/testing purposes.

 Create following pod firstly:
 ```